S172(1) statement

 everyone.connected

-Our Purpose north star in the UK is our everyone.connected campaign which has put tackling the digital divide at the heart of our business.
-The digital divide between those who have access to digital technology and those who do not is widening inequalities in society.
-Our Directors believe connectivity is essential, and everyone should have access to the opportunities it provides. everyone.connected is our campaign to help people access the connectivity, devices and skills they need to live life to the full.
+Our purpose north star in the UK is our everyone.connected campaign which has put tackling the digital divide at the heart of our business.
+Our directors believe connectivity is essential, and everyone should have access to the opportunities it provides.
+The digital divide between those who have access to digital technology, and the 6% of UK households who are offline, is at risk of widening further.

-The directors are committed to achieving our one million goal and will continue to work with existing and new partners to reach the digitally excluded people who need it most.
-But we also know that providing connectivity is just one part of the solution.
-Our Board has also committed to work to raise awareness of this issue, seek out reliable data to drive impact and change, upskill those needing help, provide accessible tariffs for the financially vulnerable, and continue to donate connectivity where needed.
+The directors are committed to achieving our four million goal and will continue to work with existing and new partners to reach digitally excluded people who need it most, however we know providing connectivity is just one part of the solution.
+Our Board has also committed to work to raise awareness of the issue of digital exclusion, seek out reliable data to drive impact and change, upskill those needing help, provide accessible tariffs for the financially vulnerable, and continue to donate connectivity where needed.

 Net zero